TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 Lochinvar already has many industrial solutions for induction heater controllers.
 Lochinvar's boilers and water heaters often contain a Smart Touch Control [1] that allow the user to control the heater's setpoint and many other parameters.
 Lochinvar also sells a complete control panel [2] available for purchase for about $5300.

-You can also find simple controllers sold by companies, such as Automation Direct's SOLO Basic Temperature Controller [3] for much cheaper, closer to $52 or $150.
+There are simple controllers available for purchase, such as Automation Direct's SOLO Basic Temperature Controller [3] for much cheaper, closer to $52 or $150.
 However, these controllers would still need to be interfaced with additional hardware to actually control the induction heating.
 Likewise the 100 ms sampling rate [3] may be too slow to properly control the induction heating if there is a sudden spike in temperature.
 In induction heating, temperature spikes may rise thousands of degress in fractions of a second.

 ## Measures of Success - Aaron